Codeception/Codeception/docs/modules/Yii2.md

 ### checkOption

 Ticks a checkbox.
-For radio buttons use `selectOption` method.
+For radio buttons, use the `selectOption` method instead.

-Example:

 ``` php
 <?php